RylandDeGregory/Blog/content/posts/az-storage-tables-rest-powershell.md

 ## Setup

-Using the Azure Tables REST API with PowerShell is incredibly simple, and provides the most flexibility when interacting with the Data Plane.
+Using the Azure Tables REST API with PowerShell is incredibly simple and provides the most flexibility when interacting with the Data Plane.

 ### Install